Top

 Houston’s diverse workforce can lead to power imbalances, especially in sectors like oil, healthcare, and education.
 When facing quid pro quo situations, employees in the local workforce should document specific events.
 Regional offices of the EEOC or TWC-CRD may serve as resources for those seeking to report harassment.

-What Should I Do if I Was Sexually Harassed at Work?
+What Should I Do if I Was Sexually Harassed at Work in Houston?

 No one should tolerate sexual harassment at work.
-If you have experienced harassment in Texas or anywhere in the United States, the Houston employment law team at Shellist Lazarz Slobin can be your advocate.
+If you have experienced harassment in Texas or anywhere in the United States, a sexual harassment attorney in Houston at Shellist Lazarz Slobin can be your advocate.
 Reach out to discuss your situation, learn steps to protect yourself, and find support for moving forward.

 • Enlist the services of a Houston lawyer who will advise you on the best course of action according to your particular situation